marmolejo/bittorrent-client/README.md

 - .torrent file (as a Buffer)
 - parsed torrent (from [parse-torrent](https://github.com/feross/parse-torrent))

-Optional `callback` is called when this torrent is ready to be used (i.e. metadata is available).
-Note: if you want access to the torrent object immediately in order to listen to events as the metadata is fetched from the network, then use the return value of `client.add`.
-If you just want the file data, then wait for the `callback` or 'torrent' event.
+If `ontorrent` is specified, then it will be called when **this** torrent is ready to be used (i.e. metadata is available).
+Note: this is distinct from the 'torrent' event which will fire for **all** torrents.

+If you want access to the torrent object immediately in order to listen to events as the metadata is fetched from the network, then use the return value of `client.add`.
+If you just want the file data, then use `ontorrent` or the 'torrent' event.

 #### `client.remove(torrentId, [function callback (err) {}])`